 But why are carbon dioxide and its equivalents a major concern when it comes to causes of climate change?
 As shown in the chart below, the carbon dioxide projection- the prime greenhouse gas- is predicted to be on a continuous upshot.
 This means 5,000 million metric tonnes of CO2 in the air to increase by 2040.

 If this is not alarming, then what is?
 If the rate of carbon dioxide continues to surge at this rate, global climate change will be unmanageable.
-Therefore, it is necessary to control the amount of carbon dioxide in the atmosphere, because an excess of it traps redundant thermal energy, resulting in temperatures to rise.
+Therefore, it is necessary to control the amount of carbon dioxide in the atmosphere, because an excess of it traps redundant thermal energy, resulting in temperatures rising.

 So, controlling the presence of greenhouse gasses is a vital step to prevent climate change.